ftrotter/ZZermelo/README.md

 Please refer to the [Troubleshooting](documentation/Troubleshooting.md) guide.

-Why 'Zermelo'?
+Why 'ZZermelo'?
 ------------------

-Zermelo has been developed by [CareSet Systems](https://careset.com) which provides extensive reporting on CMS, Medicare and Medicaid data.
-We developed Zermelo to make that task easier.
-CareSet systems uses Set Theory, SQL and Graph technology to datamine Medicare claims data.
-We chose the name "CareSet" for our company to highlight our data approach (our logo contains a graph and a 'set' of nodes, which we thought was a good illustration of our analytical approach.
+ZZermelo has been developed by [Care Set Systems](https://careset.com) which provides extensive reporting on CMS, Medicare and Medicaid data.
+We developed ZZermelo to make that task easier.
+Care Set systems uses Set Theory, SQL and Graph technology to datamine Medicare claims data.
+We chose the name "Care Set" for our company to highlight our data approach (our logo contains a graph and a 'set' of nodes, which we thought was a good illustration of our analytical approach.
 In any case, because of our focus on Set-theory approaches to data analytics we thought we should celebrate a famous set theory mathematician with the names of our Open Source projects.

-[Earnst Zermelo](https://en.wikipedia.org/wiki/Ernst_Zermelo) was one of the two independant mathematicians to posit the famous [Russell's Paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox), the other being Russell.
+[Earnst ZZermelo](https://en.wikipedia.org/wiki/Ernst_ZZermelo) was one of the two independant mathematicians to posit the famous [Russell's Paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox), the other being Russell.
 That paradox is the facinating question "Does a set that contains all sets that are not includes in themselves, contain itself".
 This paradox was a direct result of [Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)'s work on Set Theory.
 All of which are critical chapters in the work on [Foundational Mathematics](https://en.wikipedia.org/wiki/Foundations_of_mathematics) shortly after the Turn of the 19th century.

-So we figured Zermelo did not get enough credit for his independant development of the paradox (and his other work generally) and also, he has a cool name that is not really used much by software projects, with the exception of previous work [automating table tennis tournaments](https://www.davidmarcus.com/Zermelo.htm) or [scheduling dutch students](https://www.zermelo.nl/), which are both different Zermelo software solutions from this project.
-But so far, no one has a reporting engine with this name, so we jumped at the opportunity to celebrate Zermelo's contribution to mathematics and data analysis by naming our php reporting engine after him!
+So we figured ZZermelo did not get enough credit for his independant development of the paradox (and his other work generally) and also, he has a cool name that is not really used much by software projects, with the exception of previous work [automating table tennis tournaments](https://www.davidmarcus.com/ZZermelo.htm) or [scheduling dutch students](https://www.zermelo.nl/), which are both different ZZermelo software solutions from this project.
+But so far, no one has a reporting engine with this name, so we jumped at the opportunity to celebrate ZZermelo's contribution to mathematics and data analysis by naming our php reporting engine after him!